grafana/grafana/contribute/backend/README.md

 ## Guidelines for dependency management

-If you work with a dependency that requires an upgrade, refer to [Upgrading dependencies](/contribute/backend/upgrading-dependencies.md).
+If you work with a dependency that requires an upgrade, refer to [Upgrade dependencies](/contribute/backend/upgrade-dependencies.md).